Annual Conferences

 - Incentivising a lifelong learning attitude in students and adults, promoting more flexible pathways.
 “One-size-fits-all” training can be neither effective nor sufficient for a whole lifetime career.

 - Strengthening stakeholder engagement, in terms of business-education relationships for internships, apprenticeships, training needs assessment and for promoting “educational pacts”, is crucial to creating quality training for Learners.
-Stakeholders should include parents, voluntary organisations and institutions, to drive a cultural shift in the perception of VET.
+Stakeholders should include parents, voluntary organisations and institutions, to drive a cultural shift in the perception of VET

 Presentations